jordhy/fari-wallet-ios/README.md

 kind and considerate human beings who learn and grow from giving and receiving positive, constructive feedback.
 We reserve the right to delete or ban any behavior violating this base foundation of respect.

-Help with localization?
-Here is a public link to join localization project: https://lokalise.co/signup/3947163159df13df851b51.98101647/all/